- Anti-Aging

 Acupuncture is an ancient Chinese medical art that relieves pain and treats disease by restoring the normal flow of energy though the body.
 Reflexology involves stimulating specific points on the feet, hands, and ears in order to promote relaxation, relieve pain, and treat a wide range of health problems.

-Don't let sports injuries keep you on the bench.
-In addition to our accelerated healing program of proven therapies, a good diet, nutritional supplements program, and rehabilitative exercise program also result in faster recovery and dramatic reductions in pain.
-Our certified nutritionist and exercise physiologist can design a personalized program that fits your individual needs and physical requirements.
+Don’t let sports injuries keep you on the bench.
+In addition to our accelerated healing program of proven therapies, a good diet and a nutritional supplements program result in faster recovery and dramatic reductions in pain.

 Click the link below to read about how the unique treatments offered at the Whitaker Wellness Institute have helped athletes recover from injuries and get back on the road to health.